ssvlabs/ssv-spec/p2p/CONFIG.md

 | ---                    | ---                 | ---                  |
 | `5000`                 | `1500`              | `5000`               |

-Decreased value to avoid ihave floods, as our network produces a large number of messages.
+Value was decreased to avoid ihave floods, as our network produces a large number of messages.

 **NOTE** Will be increased once encoding changes to `SSZ` and compression as well (`snappy` or `s2`)